crashoverride777/swifty-ads/README.md

 NOTE:

-This method will set a removedAds bool to true in all the ad helpers.
+This method will set a removedAds bool to true in all the app lovin helpers.
 This ensures you only have to call this method and afterwards all the methods to show ads will not fire anymore and therefore require no further editing.

 For permanent storage you will need to create your own "removedAdsProduct" property and save it in something in NSUserDefaults, or preferably ios Keychain.
 Than call this method when your app launches after you have set up the helper.